totalspectrum/spin2cpp/doc/basic.md

 ### ASM

 Introduces inline assembly.
 The block between `asm` and `end asm` is parsed slightly differently than usual; in particular, instruction names are treated as reserved identifiers.
 There are two kinds of `asm` blocks.
 A regular `asm` block introduces some assembly code to be executed when the block is reached.
 An `asm shared` block declares some assembly code and/or data that exists outside of any function.
-Such code must be explicitly executed with a `cpu` directive.
+Such code is typically executed with a `cpu` directive.
+Another use for `asm shared` is to declare static data.

 #### ASM